 William “Dusty” McQueen began his draft horse journey back in 2007 after purchasing a Percheron mare, who happened to be in foal!
 Java was born shortly after, and while she was still young, Dusty began showing her (and placing well!) in halter classes.
 He was hooked, and soon brought a Percheron gelding by the name of King Triton home to Berry Oaks, his farm in Madisonville, TN.
 Dusty jumped right in and started learning everything he could about showing and caring for Draft horses from the many people in the GDHA who offered their help, knowledge, and love of the Draft breeds.
-Dusty fondly recalls how he got his nickname “Dusty” – during his days as a disc jockey, someone said he was “spinning music so fast that dust was flying!”
-A Florida State University graduate, Dusty has now been in produce sales for over 25 years as a Regional Manager.
-Having been a member of the Georgia Draft Horse Association for the past 12 years, Dusty is looking forward to bringing new ideas to the club and working with fellow Board members to bring the GDHA forward into the future as an exciting, enjoyable, and thriving club.
+Dusty has been a member for the past 12 years and enjoys working to move the GDHA forward as an exciting, enjoyable, and thriving club.